International Court of Justice

-The ICJ consists of a panel of 15 judges elected by the UN General Assembly and Security Council for nine-year terms.
-No more than one judge of each nationality may be represented on court at the same time, and judges collectively must reflect the principal civilizations and legal systems of the world.
-Seated in the Peace Palace in The Hague, Netherlands, the ICJ is the only principal UN organ not located in New York City.
+The Court is composed of a panel of 15 judges elected by the UN General Assembly and Security Council for nine-year terms.
+The composition of the bench is required to represent the "main forms of civilization and the principal legal systems of the world," and no two judges may be nationals of the same country.
+The ICJ is seated in the Peace Palace in The Hague, Netherlands, making it the only principal UN organ not located in New York City.
 Its official working languages are English and French.